Lives. Artists from the pen of Karel van Mander

 THE FIRST TRANSLATION INTO czech

-Van Mander’s Het Schilder-boeck was and still is the basis for scholarly work by art historians, without losing its appeal to the general public.
+Van Mander’s work Het Schilder-Boeck was and still is the basis for the professional work of art historians, without losing its appeal to the lay public.
 The book has been translated into most European and some non-European languages.
-However, it was translated into Czech thanks to the translators Zuzana Henešová and Ivana Svobodová, together with art historian Miroslav Kindl, they have prepared a Czech edition for the Argo publishing house to be published in October this year.
+It is only now being published in Czech thanks to translators from Dutch – Zuzana Henešová and Ivana Svobodová, with expert commentary by art historian Miroslav Kindl.
+Together, they have prepared the Czech edition of van Mander’s fourth book, dedicated to Dutch and German painters, for the Argo publishing house.

-“Reading about Dutch painting and its prominent personalities is primarily a source of detailed facts about the artistic production of that era, but at the same time it gives an insight into the everyday lives of individuals from the artistic fields and the whole society, which makes the texts a truly entertaining read,” says Zuzana Henešová.
+“Reading about Dutch painting and its prominent figures is primarily a source of detailed facts about the art of the time, but it also provides a glimpse into the everyday lives of individuals in the arts and society as a whole, which makes the texts truly engaging reading,” said Zuzana Henešová.

 EXHIBITION: Lives.
-Artists through the pen of Karel van Mander
+Artists from the pen of Karel van Mander

 • PLACE: Museum of Modern Art